Sewickley Academy: Cum Laude Society

 Sewickley Academy has been a member of the Cum Laude Society since 1966.
 Faculty members of the Sewickley Academy Cum Laude Society select students from the senior class as candidates for induction into the Sewickley Academy chapter of the Cum Laude Society.
 These selections are made based on the student's academic achievement record through the end of their junior year.
-When evaluating candidates for induction, the Cum Laude Society instructs its member chapters to not consider service, athletics, leadership, or other non-academic factors, because it argues that such qualities are recognized in many other contexts.
+When evaluating candidates for induction, the Cum Laude Society instructs its member chapters not to consider service, athletics, leadership, or other non-academic factors, arguing that such qualities are recognized in many other contexts.
 Therefore, the Cum Laude Society recommendation focuses first and foremost on a student's record of academic achievement.

 Athletics

-The Sewickley Academy Athletics Program fosters the development of personal and team excellence in student-athletes.
+The Sewickley Academy Athletics Program fosters personal and team excellence among student-athletes.
 Outstanding coaches work with individuals and teams to improve performance and promote character, leadership, and sportsmanship.
-Over 85 percent of the middle and senior schools' student body participates on at least one athletic team each year, and many students play multiple sports.
+Over 85 percent of the student body at middle and senior schools participates in at least one athletic team each year, and many students play multiple sports.

 The Academy has a no-cut policy, allowing any student to play on any team of their choosing.
 The campus has four athletic fields, including a turf field for softball, five tennis courts, two gymnasiums, and a fitness center that supports 22 varsity teams.